ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: We could just go for "group", as a collection of devices sharing the same keyign material (i.e. a security group).
 Then a group can be mapped to a topic of common interest for its members, such as in a pub-sub environment.
 -->

-The same set of message can also be used for the following cases, when the Client is already a group member:
+The same set of messages can also be used for the following cases, when the Client is already a group member:

 * The Client wishes to (re-)get the current keying material, for cases such as expiration, loss or suspected mismatch, due to e.g. reboot or missed group rekeying.
 This is further discussed in {{sec-expiration}}.